tpope/vim-markdown/README.markdown

     let g:markdown_syntax_conceal = 0

 Syntax highlight is synchronized in 50 lines.
-It may cause collapsed highlighting at large fenced code block.
+This may cause collapsed highlighting on large fenced code blocks.
-In the case, please set larger value in your vimrc:
+In that case, set `g:markdown_minlines` to a larger value in your vimrc:

     let g:markdown_minlines = 100

-Note that setting too large value may cause bad performance on highlighting.
+**Note**: Setting `g:markdown_minlines` to a value that is too large value may cause poor highlighting performance.

 To enable folding, add the following to your vimrc: